SukuLab/suku_token/README.md

 # SUKU Token
-ERC20 Token with 1404 Restrictions
+ERC20 Token based on [ERC 1404](https://github.com/ethereum/eips/issues/1404)

+> **Note:** The ERC1404 restrictions have been disabled for the [deployed contract on mainnet](https://ropsten.etherscan.io/token/0xf2ce74489addc0a57392846fea18a7f8b1da19fe).
+Tokens transfers are fully functional without any restrictions.
+This is a one-way function, i.e. restrictions cannot be reactivated.

 ## Use Case
-The SUKU token is an ERC20 compatible token with transfer restrictions added that follow the ERC1404 standard.
-The 1404 Restrictions will use whitelists to segregate groups of accounts so they are only allowed to transfer to designated destination addresses.
-At some point in the future, the transfer restrictions will need to be lifted and let any transfers succeed to/from any accounts.
+The SUKU token is an ERC20 compatible token that follows the ERC1404 standard.
+The 1404 Restrictions have been waived for [on mainnet](https://ropsten.etherscan.io/token/0xf2ce74489addc0a57392846fea18a7f8b1da19fe) to let any transfers succeed to/from any accounts.
+This is a one-way function, i.e. restrictions cannot be reactivated.

 ## Token
 All token features will be determined at deploy time, locking them in place.